Learning ECG Signal Features Without Backpropagation Using Linear Laws: Feature Learning via Linear Laws

-In the previous sections, it was discussed how to determine the linear laws if a set of samples were given.
-This section demonstrates how to use linear laws to transform datasets and generate features.
-Since linear laws represent properties that are common in the elements of a defining set, in a classification task, we need to determine a linear law for every class.
-This defines a mapping from the classes to linear laws:
+In the previous sections, we discussed how to determine linear laws given a set of samples.
+This section demonstrates how linear laws can be utilized to transform datasets and learn features from samples within a class, as well as how this technique can be applied to multiclass classification and anomaly detection problems.

+We assume that linear laws encapsulate properties common to the elements of a defining set.
+This is formalized as a mapping from classes to linear laws:

-where $C_{j}$ are the sets corresponding to the classes in the dataset ($j \in \mathbb{N}$).
-The elements of every class can be transformed by linear laws in the following way.
-Let us denote one sample from a given class by $y_{m}(t)$, which is a time series.
-First, this time is embedded in a standard way, as described in Eqs.~\eqref{eq:Yki} and \eqref{eq:Yki_matrix}.
-This can be thought of as mapping the $L$-length time series sample into an $L-n+1 \times n$ dimensional matrix $Y_{ki}^{(m)}$.
-Then, the $w_{i}^{(j)}$ linear law can be applied to the sample, similar to that in Eq.~\eqref{eq:xi_def}:
+where $C_{j}$ represents the sets corresponding to the classes in the dataset ($j \in \mathbb{N}$).
+The elements of a class can be transformed by linear laws as follows.
+Let $y_{m}(t)$ denote a sample from a given class, which is a time series.
+First, the time series is embedded in the standard manner, as described in Eqs.~\eqref{eq:Yki} and \eqref{eq:Yki_matrix}.
+This maps the $L$-length time series sample into an $(L-n+1) \times n$ matrix $Y_{ki}^{(m)}$.
+Then, the linear law $w_{i}^{(j)}$ is applied to the sample, analogous to Eq.~\eqref{eq:xi_def}:

-where the $\xi_k^{(m, j)}$ vector contains the transformed features of sample $m$ according to linear law $w_{i}^{j}$, which corresponds to class $C_{j}$.
-The meaning of these features can be understood by looking at Eq.~\eqref{eq:xi_def}.
-They measure how effectively a linear law can transform the subsamples corresponding to the given sample into zero.
-The closer to zero the subsamples are, the better the linear law describes the sample.
-The intuition behind the features is that the linear law $w_{i}^{(j)}$ transforms elements of class $C_{j}$ closer to zero than samples from other classes.
-In this way, the features resulting from the transformation with linear law $w_{i}^{(j)}$ behave like similarity detectors for elements of class $C_{j}$.
-Of course, in real applications, the situation can be more complicated, and different elements of a sample are mapped to zero to different degrees, which is why it is necessary to retain all the features.
+where the vector $\xi_k^{(m, j)}$ contains the transformed features of sample $m$ according to the linear law $w_{i}^{(j)}$, which corresponds to class $C_{j}$.
+As illustrated by Eq.~\eqref{eq:xi_def}, these features quantify how effectively a linear law can transform the subsamples of a given sample to zero.
+The closer the transformed subsamples are to zero, the better the linear law describes the sample.
+Intuitively, the linear law $w_{i}^{(j)}$ transforms elements of class $C_{j}$ closer to zero than samples from other classes.
+Consequently, the features resulting from the transformation with $w_{i}^{(j)}$ act as similarity detectors for elements of class $C_{j}$.